 Your iMac comes with an Apple Wireless Keyboard, a wireless Apple Magic Mouse, and an AC power cord.
+If you ordered an Apple Remote, it's also in the box.

 Setting Up Your iMac

 Follow these steps to set up your iMac.
 Wait until Step 4 to turn on your iMac.